Rajeev Misra

 OneIM and the Abu Dhabi Re-Platforming (2024-Present)

-The exit timing aligns with adjacent capital-deployment events.
-MGX Fund Management, the Mubadala / G42 vehicle chaired by Tahnoon with Khaldoon Al Mubarak as vice-chair, registered US fund-management entities in Delaware in August 2024 and New York in September 2024 4 — two to three months before Misra's formal SoftBank departure.
-According to Round 6 records, Aryam Investment 1, a Tahnoon vehicle, signed its 49 percent acquisition of World Liberty Financial for 500 million USD on January 16 2025 (with 187 million USD reportedly flowing to Trump-family entities) 16.
-The Stargate joint venture (SoftBank 40 percent, OpenAI 40 percent, MGX 10 percent) was announced January 21 2025 5.
-Synthesis of these sequences supports the inference that Misra was repositioned to act as the unconflicted intermediary between Son and Tahnoon on AI-infrastructure deals, a role that his prior Vision Fund GP fiduciary obligations would have made structurally impossible 5.
-According to the Round 6 meta-synthesis, the same network is scaffolded by a 3-instance Skadden-or-equivalent-firm-to-OCC vault-firm regulatory revolving door (Brooks 2020, Gould 2025, Cohen 2025) plus a parallel vault-firm-to-OMB pattern via Paoletta, including Brooks-era OCC interpretive letters #1170, #1174, and #1184 cited as live law in the Erebor Bank approval letter 16.
+The exit timing aligns with adjacent capital-deployment events 1312.
+MGX Fund Management, the Mubadala / G42 vehicle chaired by Tahnoon with Khaldoon Al Mubarak as vice-chair, registered US fund-management entities in Delaware in August 2024 and New York in September 2024 12 — two to three months before Misra's formal SoftBank departure.
+According to the same analysis, Aryam Investment 1, a Tahnoon vehicle, signed its 49 percent acquisition of World Liberty Financial for 500 million USD on January 16 2025, with a reported 187 million USD flowing to Trump-family entities 41.
+The Stargate joint venture (SoftBank 40 percent, OpenAI 40 percent, MGX 10 percent) was announced January 21 2025 13.
+This sequence supports the inference that Misra was repositioned to act as an unconflicted intermediary between Son and Tahnoon on AI-infrastructure deals, a role his prior Vision Fund GP fiduciary obligations would have made structurally difficult 13.
+The same analysis indicates a recurring regulatory revolving door running from major law firms through the Office of the Comptroller of the Currency (Brooks 2020, Gould 2025, Cohen 2025), alongside a parallel firm-to-OMB pattern via Paoletta; Brooks-era OCC interpretive letters #1170, #1174, and #1184 are cited as live law in the Erebor Bank approval letter 41.

 All Connections